wooorm/stringify-entities/readme.md

 characters (`"`, `'`, `<`, `>`, `&`, `` ` ``).
 By default, hexadecimal character references are used.
-Pass [`useNamedReferences`][named] to use named character references when possible, or [`useShortestReferences`][short] to use them if that results in less bytes.
+Pass [`useNamedReferences`][named] to use named character references when possible, or [`useShortestReferences`][short] to use whichever is shortest: decimal, hexadecimal, or named.
-There is also a `stringify-entities/light` file exported, which works just like `stringifyEntities` but without the formatting options: it’s much smaller but always outputs hexadecimal character references.
+There is also a `stringify-entities/light` module, which works just like `stringifyEntities` but without the formatting options: it’s much smaller but always outputs hexadecimal character references.